-The Duchess of Malfi previewed 17 March 2012, opened 28 March 2012, closed 9 June 2012 at the Old Vic Theatre in London
+Previewed 17 March 2012, Opened 28 March 2012, Closed 9 June 2012 at the Old Vic Theatre in London

 "Jacobean theatre, with the Catholic threat receding, loved to contemplate the horrors of Romish Europe.
 John Webster, with Gothic glee, created a Cardinal steeped in lust and espionage, his brother the Duke a pallid psychopath incestuously preoccupied with his widowed sister...
 The wonder of the play is that against the filthy darkness shines theatre's most wholesome, heroic, high-spirited heroine.
 Eve Best's Duchess is a perfection of laughing, blooming, sane maturity from her arrival scattering light to her defiant grief and dry humour facing death.
 She is dignified yet stridingly energetic, touching and humorous in her awkward proposal to the steward Antonio and laughing at her few grey hairs in fulfilled, tousled sexiness as she jokes with him and her maid.
-In her final terrible travails Best rises to magnificence and her "I am Duchess of Malfi still!" echoes in my ears hours later."
+In her final terrible travails Best rises to magnificence and her 'I am Duchess of Malfi still!' echoes in my ears hours later."
 The Times